PxH/zlorigin-tutorial/README.md

 ![ZClient Login](https://i.imgur.com/etansGn.png)

-Leave the app running it background.
-It will serve as a proxy that will let you access the modded Origin.
+**Leave the app running it background.
+It is important to have it open when using any of the ZLO Games.** It will serve as a proxy that will let you access the modded Origin.
 You need it every time you want to play.

 ### 3. Installing ZLOrigin
 Download the [ZLOrigin Installer](https://zloemu.net/files/ZLOriginSetup.zip) then unpack and install it.
 It may be incompatible with the normal Origin client if it's already installed - try installing ZLOrigin to a different partition than the original Origin for it to work. (not tested, it's better to just not have the Origin client installed)